Lawn Fertilizing and Fertilizers are a very important aspect of lawn care and maintenance. There are several reasons for this.

-There are 3 major nutrients needed by lawns, namely Nitrogen, phosphorus and potassium.
-Nitrogen is required the most, and the percentage of nitrogen contained in a fertilizer is always the first of three numbers on the fertilizer bag followed by phosphorous and then potassium, in that order.
-For example a fertilizer bag with the figures 20: 6:12 scrawled across it means that the percentage of nitrogen contained in it is 20 per cent.
+There are 3 major nutrients needed by lawns, namely Nitrogen, phosphorus, and potassium.
+Nitrogen is required the most, and the percentage of nitrogen contained in fertilizer is always the first of three numbers on the fertilizer bag followed by phosphorous and then potassium, in that order.
+For example a fertilizer bag with the figures 20: 6:12 scrawled across it means that the percentage of nitrogen contained in it is 20 percent.

 There are two different types of nitrogen that can be used in lawn fertilizer.
 One is the fast release nitrogen which includes urea, ammonium nitrate and ammonium sulfate amongst others.
 The other is the controlled release or slow release nitrogen, examples of which are urea-form.
 Sulfur coated urea and activated sewage.
 Each type has its’ good points and minus points as well.

 For example many people like fast release nitrogen because of the quick results that it usually produces and achieves greening almost instantly.
 It also low cost and is the best way of providing your lawn with nitrogen when soils are cold.